AnhDuyDao/Jobportal/README.md

 To set up the database schema, execute the SQL scripts in the sql-scripts folder:

-1. Execute the SQL scripts
+First: Execute the SQL scripts

 00-create-user.sql

 Setup New Connection:

 Connection Name: jobportal

 Username: jobportal

 Then Test connection

 Password: jobportal

 Tick Save password in vault and OK

 Inside new connection next to Local instance MySQL80

-2. Execute the SQL scripts
+Second: Execute the SQL scripts

 01-jobportal.sql